Timbre Matched Speakers: Why They Matter for Surround Sound

 Frequently Asked Questions

-Does timbre matching matter more for surround sound than stereo?
+Does timbre matching matter for surround speakers, or just the front three?

 <script type="application/ld+json">